binarybeast7/hots_below_1300/readme.md

 ***  note  -- ***
-# while uploading file, please comment the link of the question inside the code which is already mentioned in the issue.
+# while uploading file, please mention the link and title of the question inside the code which is already mentioned in the issue.